 What is the vaccine availability?

 The availability of the COVID-19 vaccine is broken into phases based on immediate need.
-Phase 1 focuses on frontline healthcare workers and high-risk individuals.
-The CDC has its own phases and each state can use the CDC’s phases or create their own.
-Please follow the phases for your state.
-In NC, Phase 1 is broken down into sub-phases, shown below:
+Group 1 focuses on frontline healthcare workers and high-risk individuals.
+The CDC has its own phases and each state can use the CDC’s phases or create its own.
+Please follow the phases or groups for your state.
+NC has updated the term from phase to group.

 - Long-term care facility residents and staff